TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 of these versions has ended, including security updates.
 Users of these versions are strongly encouraged to update their systems as soon as possible.

+LTS ("Long Term Support") versions are an exception: these version get full support (bug fixes and security fixes) for at least three years.